Patrick Tam (actor): Career

 His next notable achievement was a Best Supporting Actor award at the Taipei Golden Horse Film Festival for his role as Man in Born Wild in 2001.

-Personal
+Personal life

 In 1996, Patrick met and eventually dated fellow TVB colleague, actress Astrid Chan before separating over personality differences.
 In 2003, he married Fiona Chan on Christmas Eve which also happens to be her birthday.

-On December 18, 2006 Patrick and Fiona welcomed son, Daniel (譚皓哲) Tam to the family.
+On December 18, 2006, Patrick and Fiona welcomed son, Daniel (譚皓哲) Tam to the family.

-On February 21, 2011 Patrick announced the birth of his second child Tamia (譚津如) Tam, with wife Fiona.
+On February 21, 2011, Patrick announced the birth of his second child Tamia (譚津如) Tam, with wife Fiona.